AUCD Emerging Leaders Interns

 • Interest in Early Hearing Detection and Intervention (EHDI) system

-• Demonstrated ability to communicate effectively, including in writing, and adapt communication appropriately for purpose and audience
+• Demonstrated ability to communicate effectively and adapt communication appropriately for purpose and audience

-• Familiarity with web-based tools (including but not limited to: e-mail, websites, zoom, and social media) to communicate and exchange information
+• Familiarity with web-based tools (including but not limited to email, zoom, and social media) to communicate and exchange information

 Responsiblities